 b.
-When it becomes clear that a child is failing to make appropriate progress within Wave 1 the quality first teaching, additional or alternative support will be provided through this cycle.
+When it becomes clear that a child is failing to make appropriate progress within Wave 1 provision with quality first teaching, additional or alternative support will be provided through this cycle.
 Interventions will be offered that are different to or additional to those provided in the classroom through quality first teaching.
-These are known as Wave 2 or 3 interventions.
-Children receiving this level of support are identified as requiring SEN Support.
+This is referred to as Wave 2 or Wave 3 provision as it becomes increasingly individualised.
+Children receiving a level of support that is additional to and/or significantly different from their peers are identified as requiring SEN Support.